hyc0812/deploy_docker_dtplant_erlang/README.md

 Docker Image for this project:  hyc0812/yong-dt-erlang:1.0

-First set the project you want to configure:
+1. First set the project you want to configure using Google cloud shell:

 ```
 gcloud config set project yong-house-marketplace-app